Research group Michael N. Hall

 TOR is a major controller of cell growth

-TOR is a conserved protein kinase that controls a wide range of metabolic processes.
+TOR (Target of Rapamycin) is a conserved protein kinase that controls a wide range of metabolic processes.
 More importantly, TOR is a central controller of cell growth that plays a key role in development and ageing.
 TOR is implicated in many disorders including cancer, cardiovascular disease, diabetes, and obesity.
 The aim of our research is to elucidate the mechanisms by which TOR is regulated and in turn how it controls its many processes in both health and disease.

 Investigating TOR signaling in human tumors